 How do you get a cat to eat something it doesn’t want to eat?
 Come to that, how do you get a cat to do anything it doesn’t want to do?

-One of the things we love about our cats is their independent cattitude.
+One of the things we love about our cats is their independent nature and their distinct cattitude.
 They come to us if they want to.
 They lie down in precisely the spot where they want to lie down.
-They will allow you to tickle them behind their ear – but only when they feel like it.
+They will allow us to tickle them behind their ear – but only when they feel like it.

 Cats know what they like to eat